A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 1954

-Dali and Phillippe Halsman publish the book of photographs Dali's Mustache
+Dalí and Phillippe Halsman publish the book of photographs Dalí's Mustache.

 Francis Picabia dies.